Skip to main content

 • Enrichment and entity resolution run when data lands, not on every search.

-• Rankings and graph reads use that prepared layer.
+• Rankings and graph reads use that prepared picture.

-• LLM spend is reserved for interpretation, not for “find jobs like this.”
+• LLM spend is reserved for interpretation and narrative.

 If you change field systems later, the model and history remain yours to connect to the new source.
-Discovery, sentinels, and agents keep reading the same substrate.
+Discovery, sentinels, and agents keep reading the same prepared operation.

 Intelligence layer